 HONDURAS • KATIA DUKE • WASHED

-This is my fourth year working with Katia Duke and she always surprises me with her innovative experiments in fermentation, varietals, and methods for drying cherries.
+This is year seven working with Katia Duke!
+She has once again surprised me with her innovative experiments in fermentation, varietals, and methods for drying cherries.
 Her approach is unique as it pairs the institutional knowledge of multigenerational farming with a high level of technical expertise.
 Given she has a degree in Agronomy from the prestigious San Morano University, her San Isidro farm maintains an exacting precision at every single stage from crop through processing and milling.

 Copán Ruinas, Copán.